-If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Supplementary Cover Art question in ACS Paragon Plus.
+If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Journal Covers question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
+All art submitted for consideration for a supplementary cover will also be considered for a front cover.